IngoKl/futurelearn-dl/README.md

 **TESTED**: Tested on Windows 8 under Cygwin, using Anaconda Python3.
 Should work for other installations ...
 YMMV

+## Fork
+This repo is forked from: https://github.com/mjbright/futurelearn-dl.py This fork fixes some of the unicode issues, sanitizes filenames, and slightly improves PEP8 conformity.
+Besides this, I have also added the HD fix from https://github.com/hwasiti/futurelearn-dl/.

+Overall, however, the codebase is still the same.
+This is strictly 'Works for me!'.

 ## futurelearn-dl.py:

 First attempt at a Python3 version.